 Enugu Reps urge FG to declare state of emergency on South-East roads

-Federal government urged to take urgent steps in salvaging the decaying state of roads in the South East zone.
+Reps also urged the federal government to take urgent steps in salvaging the decaying state of roads in the South East zone.

 Recommended articles